kavir1698/EvoDynamics.jl/docs/src/api.md

 * __Y:__ A tuple  of selection coefficients for each species.
 * __T:__ A tuple of arrays, where each inner array specifies optimal phenotypes θ for each species.
 Each inner array should be of length _p_ (number of phenotypes) of its corresponding species.
 * __Ω:__ A tuple of matrices, each of which ω represents a covariance matrix of the selection surface.
 Each matrix is of size $p\times p$.
-* __M:__ A tuple of mutation probabilities per individual for each species.
+* __M:__ A tuple of arrays, one per species.
+Each inner array specifies the probabilities for different type of mutations.
+An inner array has three values with the following order: first, the probability that an individual's gene expressions (array $q$) mutate per generation.
+Second, the probability that an individual's pleiotropy matrix mutates per generation.
+Third, the probability that an individual's epistasis matrix mutates per generation.
+If an individual is going to receive a mutation at any of the mentioned levels, the amount of change that it receives is determined by $D$.
-* __D:__ A tuple of numbers, each of each specifying the variance of a normal distribution.
-If an individual is going to mutate, a random number from a normal distribution with mean at zero and variance at $d$ is added to the expression of each locus.
+* __D:__ A tuple of array, one for each species.
+Each inner array has three numbers specifying the amount of change in gene expression ($q$), pleiotropy matrix ($b$), and epistasis matrix $a$, respectively.
+The first number is the variance of a normal distribution with mean zero.
+If an individual's gene expression is going to mutate, random numbers from that distribution are added to the expression of each locus.
+The second number is a probability that any one element in the pleiotropy matrix will switch - if on, becomes off, and vice versa.
+The third number is again the variance of another normal distribution with mean zero.
+Random numbers taken from such distribution are added to each element of the epistasis matrix.
 * __N:__ A dictionary where each key is a node number and its value is a tuple for population size of each species at that node.
 This dictionary does not have to have a key for all the nodes, but it should have a value for all the species.
 * __K:__ A dictionary where each key is a node number and its value is tuple of carrying capacities K of the node for each species.
 The dictionary should have a key for all the nodes and carrying capacity for each species per node.
 * __migration_rates:__ An array of matrices, each matrix shows of migration rates between each pair of nodes for a species.
 The rows and columns of the matrix are node numbers in order.
 If instead of a matrix, there is `nothing`, no migration occurs for that species.